Skip to main content

 Offline mode.
 Trade show WiFi is famously terrible.
 If the tool needs a connection to capture data, you’ll miss conversations on the busiest day.

-BoothIQ checks all five.
-It’s the only tool that combines AI badge scanning, voice memos with transcription, and a live AI connection to your event data in one app.
+• BoothIQ combines AI badge scanning, voice memos with transcription, and a live AI connection to your event data.
+It’s the only tool that captures what buyers said, not just who showed up.
 If you’re looking for the best AI event intelligence company, look for one that captures context, not just contacts.
-The leading AI event intelligence tools process what was said, not just who showed up.

 BoothIQ is a universal lead capture app that integrates with your calendar and CRM, making follow-up and sales a breeze.